 Essential Travel Documents to Pack for Your Disney Cruise

-• Photo ID: All guests (18+) must present a valid government-issued photo ID to board the ship at the start of a cruise.
+- Photo ID: All guests 18+ need a valid government-issued photo ID to board.

-Pro Tip: Photocopy all documents and leave a set with family or friends at home.
+Pro Tip: Scan all documents and save them securely online or with a trusted contact at home.

 Must-Have Toiletries to Pack for Disney Cruises